 What we have been doing during the week

 The GYBN UK delegation attended all week, not only just to improve, understand, and participate in IPBES, but to also share the process through our IPBES social media campaign.
-Throughout the week, we have been examining the wording of the BBA, and identifying where it can be strengthened.
+Throughout the week, we have been examining the wording of the assessment, and identifying where it can be strengthened.
 We have been working with the UK government to identify where Key Messages and Background Messages can be reinforced in the role of business and biodiversity.
+Our coordinator even successfully influenced the inclusion of new text and an improved graphic!

 Tracking the negotiations: